marcelm/cutadapt/doc/guide.rst

 These are the paired-end specific filtering and output options:

+``--minimum-length LENGTH1:LENGTH2`` or ``-m LENGTH1:LENGTH2``
+    When trimming paired-end reads, the minimum lengths for R1 and R2 can be specified separately by separating them with a colon (``:``).
+If the colon syntax is not used, the same minimum length applies to both reads, as discussed above.
+Also, one of the values can be omitted to impose no restrictions.
+For example, with ``-m 17:``, the length of R1 must be at least 17, but the length of R2 is ignored.

+``--maximum-length LENGTH1:LENGTH2`` or ``-M LENGTH1:LENGTH2``
+    Maximum lengths can also be specified separately, see the explanation of ``-m`` above.

 ``--paired-output FILE`` or ``-p FILE``
     Write the second read of each processed pair to *FILE* (in FASTA/FASTQ format).